Stephen-Cronin/fix-duplicates/README.md

 Alternatively, you can install the plugin automatically through the WordPress Admin interface by going to Plugins -> Add New and searching for Fix Duplicates.

 ## Changelog ##

+### 1.0.4 (24 October 2016) ###
+* Major Fix: Prevent a hole heap of notifications being displayed / saved when WP_DEBUG is set to true.
+* Minor Fix: Tweaks to styling of the admin pages, including fixing the position of the sidebar.

 ### 1.0.3 (12 July 2015) ###
 * Minor Fix: Prevent PHP warnings from occuring (by checking for the existence of GET variables before use).